hartwigmedical/actin/algo/README.md

 WILL_REQUIRE_ANY_ANTICANCER_THERAPY_ DURING_TRIAL | won't be evaluated.
 HAS_RECEIVED_HERBAL_MEDICATION_OR_DIETARY_ SUPPLEMENTS_WITHIN_X_WEEKS | medication > categories like %supplements% or herbal remedies within X weeks

-*Anti-cancer medication list includes the following categories: Platinum compounds, Pyrimidine antagonists, Taxanes, Alkylating agents, Cytotoxic antibiotics, Gonadorelin agonists, Gonadorelin antagonists, Monoclonal antibody for malignancies, Protein kinase inhibitors, Anti-androgens, Anti-estrogens, 'Oncolytics, other'.
+*Anti-cancer medication list includes the following categories: categories like %Platinum compound%, %Pyrimidine antagonist%, %Taxane%, %Alkylating agent%, %Cytotoxic antibiotics%, %Gonadorelin agonist%, %Gonadorelin antagonist%, %Monoclonal antibody for malignancies%, %Protein kinase inhibitor%, %Anti-androgen%, %Anti-estrogen%, '%Oncolytics, other%'.

 **Category list refers to 'categories' in the medication data model, OR one of the additionally defined categories:
-1] Chemotherapy: includes all medication categories of Platinum compounds, Pyrimidine antagonists, Taxanes and Alkylating agents
+1] Chemotherapy: includes all medication categories like %Platinum compound%, %Pyrimidine antagonist%, %Taxane% and %Alkylating agent%
-2] Immunotherapy: medication drug names Pembrolizumab, Nivolumab, Ipilimumab, Cemiplimab 3] Endocrine therapy: includes all medication categories of Anti-androgens, Anti-estrogens 4] PARP inhibitors: medication drug names Olaparib, Rucaparib 5] Gonadorelin: Gonadorelin agonists, Gonadorelin antagonists
+2] Immunotherapy: medication drug names Pembrolizumab, Nivolumab, Ipilimumab, Cemiplimab 3] Endocrine therapy: includes all medication categories like %Anti-androgen%, %Anti-estrogen% 4] PARP inhibitors: medication drug names Olaparib, Rucaparib 5] Gonadorelin: includes medication categories like %Gonadorelin agonist%, %Gonadorelin antagonist%

 Note that for all configured nr of weeks, 2 weeks are subtracted from the latest medication date, since these weeks will pass by anyway.